-Various federal, state and local laws govern what types of discrimination are illegal.
-For example, Title VII makes it illegal for an employer to enforce employees to conform to stereotypical or “appropriate” roles or behaviors based on the employee’s sex, sexual orientation, race or religion.
+Various federal, state, and local laws govern what types of discrimination are illegal.
+For example, Title VII makes it illegal for an employer to enforce employees to conform to stereotypical or “appropriate” roles or behaviors based on the employee’s sex, sexual orientation, race, or religion.
 Title VII applies to employers that have more than 15 employees.
-Smaller employers are held to the local laws, which can be just as powerful.
+Smaller employers are held to local laws, which can be just as powerful.

 If you have been the victim of workplace discrimination, you may be entitled to your lost wages and compensation for the emotional trauma and pain you endured, in addition to court costs and your attorney fees.
 In some cases where the discrimination was egregious, victims can also receive punitive damages from their employer or be instated to a position if they were denied the position because of discrimination.
 If you are being discriminated against, be sure to save all evidence of the discrimination.
 Document every instance of discrimination with what was done or said by whom, when it happened, and who witnessed it.
 Company policy and handbooks are also often helpful.